Glossary of Terms

 Producer

-This is the person who develops the project from start to finish.
+The Producer develops the project from start to finish.

-Production Assistant
+Production Assistant (PA)

-PA’s are the “runners” who do a wide variety of tasks for the production office or on set.
+The Production Assistant (PA) works under the Production Manager or the second Assistant Director.
+PAs are the “runners” who do a wide variety of tasks for the production office or on set.

 Production Coordinator